Burger recipes are soooo fun to develop.

-We also recommend cook them in advance and heating on the BBQ if you want to enjoy these as part of a BBQ spread.
+- We also recommend cooking them in advance and simply heating on the BBQ if you want to enjoy these as part of a BBQ spread.

 Easy Vegan Burger 🍔